sourcegraph/about/handbook/engineering/web/index.md

 This is a large ownership area, so the team creates a focused plan each iteration, by agreeing on an appropriately small set of [iteration goals](../../../company/goals/index.md).
 Each goal should have more than one teammate working on it.

-The web team's current focus is documented in [the tracking issue for the current milestone](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+label%3Atracking+label%3Ateam%2Fweb+is%3Aopen).

 ## Contact

 - #web channel or @web-team in Slack.